microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 ### 30 Billion Rows Dataset

-The WWI environment can be populated with 30 billion records to demonstrated large data scenarios.
+The environment can be populated with 30 billion records to demonstrated large data scenarios.
 Due to the limits of Azure Cloud Shell's 20-minute runtime, the automation has to run on a stand-alone machine against your subscription to be able to go through the 4-5 hours long data loading process.
 If you decide to go with the 30 billion records option, use a local Powershell instance with admin privileges instead of Azure Cloud Shell.

 1. [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and [Git](https://git-scm.com/downloads) to your computer.